Free Consultation

 • Whether you and your husband want to argue over every issue, or whether you and he can make compromises and reach a settlement to end the matter quickly;

-• The level of distrust, anger, competitiveness, hurt and bitterness that exists between you and him;
+• The level of distrust, anger, competitiveness, hurt, and bitterness that exists between you and him;

-• Whether you or husband is hyper-competitive and feels the need to always “win” every issue and never compromise;
+• Whether you or your husband is hyper-competitive and feels the need to always “win” every issue and never compromise;

 • Whether you or your spouse wants (or needs) complete discovery of all assets and liabilities; and